eduardobandeiramg/eduardobandeiramg/README.md

 - 🔭 I’m currently working on a personal mobile project
 - 🌱 I’m currently learning more about mobile development, project management and UX/UI
 - 👯 I’m looking to collaborate on mobile projects
+- 🧑‍🎓 Looking forward to start studying about data analytics and cybersecurity
 - 📫 How to reach me: eduardobandeiramg@gmail.com

 <div style="display: inline_block"><br>